shangguanwang/100-days-of-code/round2-log.md

 - Grind 75 Study Group: reviewed Week1 Q13, Week 2 Q1-3 together.

 **Thoughts** Not feeling well today but still managed to write some code.

+### Day 10: July 13, 2023

+**Today's Progress**:
+- E-commerce project: Installed SQL and Strapi.
+Set data structure in Strapi and connected with React via API.
+- Grind 75: Solved W2Q4 Longest Palindrome

+**Thoughts** Backend installation was full of bomb, but managed to get it through.

+### Day 11: July 14, 2023

+**Today's Progress**:
+- E-commerce project: Fetched data from Strapi, modified Filter in Products page.
+- Grind 75:

+**Thoughts** Almost done with the e-commerce project!